Consumer Medicine Information

 - are allergic to modafinil or any of the other ingredients listed at the end of this leaflet.
 (See “MODAFIN tablets description”).
 Signs of allergic reaction may include a skin rash, itching, shortness of breath or swelling of the face, lips or tongue

-- are pregnant, or likely to become pregnant.
+- are pregnant currently, planning to become pregnant or likely to become pregnant or are breastfeeding.

 Do not take MODAFIN if the packaging is torn or shows signs of tampering or the tablets do not look quite right.